 WAT_TransmissionPressureZone |

-A transport network is usually under pressure.
-In various cases, they may also be gravity flow lines. |
+The transmission network is typically under pressure.
+In some cases, it may also consist of gravity-fed pipelines. |

 WAT_Distribution |